 - Employees must be trained prior to starting work.
 (Previously, the NJ RTK program allowed 30 days to train workers.)

-- Chemical inventories and MSDS’s must be updated as new chemicals are brought into the workplace and made readily available during each workshift.
-NJ RTK required an annual update of the inventory and MSDS’s must be acquired within 5 days for new chemicals.
+- Chemical inventories and SDS’s must be updated as new chemicals are brought into the workplace and made readily available during each workshift.
+NJ RTK required an annual update of the inventory and SDS’s must be acquired within 5 days for new chemicals.

 - Labels must meet the requirements of both RTK and HCS standards.